Pitchnogle/pitchnogle.github.io/_posts/2019-11-25-c64-basic-abbreviations.md

   - commodore 64
 ---

-The Commodore 64 version of BASIC features abbreviations for many common commands.
+The Commodore 64 version of Basic features abbreviations for many common commands.

 For example, the abbreviation for `PRINT` is a question mark.
 This saves some typing when entering the commands.
 However, `LIST` will show the full command if used in a program.